Village: Japan

+Villages in Japan are considered as local public bodies and subdivisions of rural districts.
+There are currently 183 recorded villages, but due to merging and status elevation, this number is decreasing.

 Southeast Asia

+Malay Archipelago

+Traditional houses and pond pavilion of Kampung Naga, a traditional Sundanese village in West Java, Indonesia.

+A kampong (Za'aba Spelling) or kampung (modern Malay) is a type of village in Southeast Asia, particularly in Brunei, Indonesia, Malaysia, Philippines and Singapore.
+The term applies to traditional villages, especially of the indigenous peoples living in this region.

 Brunei

 In Brunei, villages are officially the third- and lowest-level subdivisions of Brunei below districts and mukims.
 A village is locally known by the Malay word kampung (also spelt as kampong).
 They may be villages in the traditional or anthropological sense but may also comprise delineated residential settlements, both rural and urban.
 The community of a village is headed by a village head (ketua kampung).
 Communal infrastructure for the villagers may include a primary school, a religious school providing ugama or Islamic religious primary education which is compulsory for the Muslim pupils in the country, a mosque, and a community centre (balai raya or dewan kemasyarakatan).

 Indonesia

 In Indonesia, depending on the principles they are administered, villages are called kampung or desa (or kelurahan for those with urban functions).
 A desa (a term that derives from a Sanskrit word meaning "country" that is found in the name "Bangladesh"=bangla and desh/desha) is administered according to traditions and customary law (adat), while a kelurahan is administered along more "modern" principles.
 Desa are generally located in rural areas while kelurahan are generally urban subdivisions.
 A village head is respectively called kepala desa or lurah.
 Both are elected by the local community.
 A desa or kelurahan is the subdivision of a kecamatan (district), in turn the subdivision of a kabupaten (regency) or kota (city).

 The same general concept applies all over Indonesia.
 However, there is some variation among the vast numbers of Austronesian ethnic groups.
 For instance, in Bali villages have been created by grouping traditional hamlets or banjar, which constitute the basis of Balinese social life.
 In the Minangkabau area in West Sumatra province, traditional villages are called nagari (a term deriving from another Sanskrit word meaning "city", which can be found in the name like "Srinagar"=sri and nagar/nagari).
 In some areas such as Tanah Toraja, elders take turns watching over the village at a command post.
 As a general rule, desa and kelurahan are groupings of hamlets (kampung in Indonesian, dusun in Javanese, banjar in Bali). a kampung is defined today as a village in Brunei and Indonesia.